min2ha/ukwa-site/content/target/60632/index.en.md

   "subject": null
 }

-# Evening Standard: Gaming addiction to be recognised as mental health condition by World Health Organisation

 News article about gaming addiction being classified as a mental health condition, "Gaming disorder" is set to appear in the 11th edition of the International Classification of Diseases (ICD-11) in 2018